JoeRibeiro/JoeRibeiro/readme.md

   I will evidence my work in github

 ![Reproducibility](https://img.shields.io/badge/Reproducibility-03A9F4?style=flat&logo=github)
-  I will provide any code used to make figures, a requirements.txt, dockerfile or renv.loc where applicable to my work
+  In my github I will provide any code used to make figures, a requirements.txt, dockerfile or renv.loc where applicable to my work

----

 ## **Software-specific Pledges**